Ex-governor Margaret Alva is joint Opposition candidate for Vice Prez poll | Politics

 - India

-Opposition parties on Sunday decided to field former Rajasthan governor Margaret Alva as their joint candidate for the Vice presidential election.
+Opposition parties on Sunday decided to field former Rajasthan governor Margaret Alva as their joint candidate for the Vice presidential election to take on NDA nominee Jagdeep Dhankhar.

-Alva (80) would file her nomination papers on Tuesday, July 19 which is the last date for filing nominations for the August 6 election.

-The NDA has fielded West Bengal Governor Jagdeep Dhankar as its joint candidate for the post of Vice President.

 ''We have unanimously decided to field Margaret Alva as our joint candidate for the post of Vice President,'' Pawar announced after the two-hour meeting.